morfredus/ESP32-Diagnostic-Arduino-IDE/docs/CONTRIBUTING.md

 - Keep English and French documentation in sync.
 - When editing READMEs or guides, state the tested firmware version.
 - Use concise, technical language and avoid promising future features that are not implemented.
+- Mention 3.1.15-maint when confirming maintenance work so the banner comment and `DIAGNOSTIC_VERSION` remain aligned.

 ## Issue reporting
 File bug reports via [GitHub Issues](https://github.com/ESP32-Diagnostic/ESP32-Diagnostic/issues/new/choose) and include: